How To Enjoy Bucharest In Winter – 26 Things To Do When It Snows & Is Cold

 Within the palace, now you will find different museums, the National Museum of Contemporary Art, the Museum of Communist Totalitarianism, and the Museum of the Palace… and I think they are all excellent places to visit to see further shelter from cold Bucharest.
 There are different tours and routes to visit; you can check them all online.

-It is probably the best place in the Balkans to enjoy this nostalgic sport; ice skating has always been big in the country and remains my favorite local hobby.
+It is probably the best place in the Balkans to enjoy this nostalgic sport; ice skating has always been a big part of the country and remains my favorite local hobby.
 Kids and adults of all ages love to spend time in one of the three outdoor skate rinks scattered around town.

 You can even combine a couple of hours of skating with a visit to the Christmas market, as the most popular rink is set up right at Constitution Square.
 Grab a pair of skates, zip up your jacket, and let time fly as you enjoy outdoor skating in Bucharest.